 What are your thoughts on the current film industry?

 The creative industry in Hong Kong isn’t the most thriving, but that’s not new.
-Both makers and consumers can be more adventurous, however at the same time, funding, development, cultivation, and a nurture for the Arts is simply a limited resource in Hong Kong.
+Both makers and consumers can be more adventurous, however, at the same time, funding, development, cultivation, and nurture for the Arts is simply a limited resource in Hong Kong.

 What are some challenges that you’ve met during your career?

 With film, I worry about whether I’m pushing things enough, whether I’m communicating the cinematography effectively, or whether it’s even worthwhile introducing this particular character.
 The biggest question I ask myself every day is ‘is it enough?’.
 Over time, I’ve come to realise that it’s really all about practice and experience.

 Do you think there are enough opportunities for young filmmakers right now?

 It’s not so much the number of opportunities but rather the economic situation that’s preventing many from seizing the various chances available.
 Space is scarce and rent is unreasonably high.
 So the time we can put into our creative passions is rather limited.
 Freelancing has given me a bit more freedom to seize these opportunities, but overall it is difficult.